The Nikon Z7 is a high-end full frame

 The tilting screen is also useful for low or overhead angles.
 Physically, this camera is fantastic.

-I used this camera inside of the convention center, complete with bright fluorescent lights and a lot of action.
+I used this camera inside the convention center, complete with bright fluorescent lights and a lot of action.
 The camera performed very well in this lighting condition and achieved focus quickly.

 Autofocus & Focus Stacking